Connect with us

 There are thousands of PFAS, or perfluoroalkyl and polyfluoroalkyl substances, many of them used to make both household and industrial products stain-resistant or nonstick.
 They’re in fire-retardant foam used for decades by fire departments and the military, as well as in cookware, water-repellent clothing, carpets, food wrappers, and other consumer goods.

 In late October, the EPA added hundreds of PFAS compounds to its list of “chemicals of special concern.”
-This will require manufacturers to the presence of those PFAS chemicals in their products — even in small amounts or in mixtures — starting Jan.
+This will require manufacturers to report the presence of those PFAS chemicals in their products — even in small amounts or in mixtures — starting Jan.
 1.

 Sparse Testing Leaves Blind Spots

-About 200 miles north of Detroit, in rural Oscoda, Michigan, officials have warned against eating fish or deer caught or killed near the former Wurtsmith Air Force Base because of PFAS contamination.
+About 200 miles north of Detroit, in rural Oscoda, Michigan, state officials have warned against eating fish or deer caught or killed near the former Wurtsmith Air Force Base because of PFAS contamination.

 “We have a 9-mile stretch of river system in which the state determined way back in 2012 that it wasn’t safe to even eat a single fish,” said Tony Spaniola, an advocate for communities affected by PFAS.
 He owns a home across a lake from the shuttered military site.